 You have a choice.
 (Not asking the questions is another kind of choice.)

-When you decide to orient yourself in a different direction, when you turn toward a different true north, when you bask in a different light, the rest of the herd might think you’re a little off.
+When you decide to orient yourself in a different direction, when you turn toward a different true north, when you follow your own compass and bask in a different light, the rest of the herd might think you’re a little off.
 They might think you’re the weird one.

 That weird vs. normal category isn’t super useful, anyway.